aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 Unit tests, under `tests/unit` folder are standard [Jest](https://jestjs.io) tests.

-Integration tests, under `tests/e2e` folder, will test the module features by deploying lambdas into your AWS Account (thanks to CDK lib for typescript) and use aws sdk to invoke them and assert on expected behavior.
-All of it orchestrated using standard Jest framework.
-Since it's deploying infrastructure, it will need an AWS account.
+Integration tests under `tests/e2e` folder on the other hand will test the module features by deploying Lambdas functions into your AWS Account.
+Infrastructure deployment is possible thanks to CDK lib for Typescript and `aws sdk` is used to invoke the functions and assert on the expected behavior.
+All of this is orchestrated using the same Jest framework used for the unit tests.

+Since running integration tests will deploy AWS resources you will need an AWS account and might incur in some costs which should be covered by the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all).
+If you already don't have an AWS Account follow [these instructions to create one](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

+When contributing to this repository these integration tests are run by the maintainers before merging a PR.

 **Unit testing**